Ákos Buzsáky: Porto

-He then joined Porto under new manager José Mourinho for £400,000 in July 2002.
-After signing, Buzsáky had to wait eight months to make his league debut (in a 3–0 win over Beira-Mar on 23 February 2003).
+Buzsáky then joined Porto under new manager José Mourinho for £400,000 in July 2002.
+After signing, he had to wait eight months to make his league debut (in a 3–0 win over Beira-Mar on 23 February 2003).
 The previous month he had made his first appearance for Porto in the UEFA Cup against Denizlispor playing 90 minutes (the match finished in a 2–2 draw).

 He was later loaned out to Portuguese Superliga side Academica de Coimbra in 2003–04 making eleven appearances.
 Prior to signing for English side Plymouth Argyle he had been playing for Porto's 'B' side in the Portuguese third division.

 Plymouth Argyle

 Buzsáky joined Plymouth on loan until the end of the 2004–05 season after the former Hungarian Under-21 international captain impressed manager Bobby Williamson during a behind-closed-doors friendly against Torquay United.
 Buzsáky moved to Plymouth on a permanent basis for an undisclosed fee.

 In October 2007, Buzsáky informed Plymouth he would not sign a new contract when his ran out in the summer, allegedly due to Plymouth's refusal to pay a fee to his agent.
 He was subsequently loaned to Queens Park Rangers, and the move was made permanent on 2 January 2008 for an undisclosed fee, with Buzsáky signing a two-and-a-half-year contract.